Daemon II Blackfyre

 Character and Appearance

-When meeting him under the alias of "Ser John the Fiddler", Dunk thought of Daemon II as "a young man lean and lithe, with a comely clean-shaved face and fine features".
+When meeting him under the alias of "Ser John the Fiddler", Ser Duncan the Tall thought of Daemon II as "a young man lean and lithe, with a comely clean-shaved face and fine features".
 He had collar-length black hair and eyes that caught the deep blue of his doublet; Dunk noted he had "Egg's eyes".
 After revealing himself as the son of Daemon I Blackfyre, Daemon the Younger washed the black dye from his hair to reveal its silver-gold color.

 Daemon had prophetic dreams.
 He correctly dreamed that his brothers Aegon and Aemon would die, and that Dunk would become a knight of the Kingsguard.
 He also dreamed that a dragon would hatch from an egg at Whitewalls, but this turned out to be a metaphor.